-Having graduated with double BSc degrees in Biomedical Sciences from Queen Mary University of London (UK) and Clinical Medicine from Nanchang University (China), I was admitted by the Department of Brain Sciences at Imperial College London to join Prof. Paul Matthews’ laboratory, and Prof. Steve Gentleman is my secondary supervisor.
+Having graduated with double BSc degrees in Biomedical Sciences from Queen Mary University of London (UK) and Clinical Medicine from Nanchang University (China), I was admitted by the Department of Brain Sciences at Imperial College London to join Prof. Paul Matthews’ laboratory.
+Prof. Steve Gentleman is my secondary supervisor.

-I am currently a student representative in Department of Brain Sciences, contributing on the organization of some social and party within the department, as well as reporting some common problems for students.
-I really enjoy the feeling of becoming an early-stage scientist, carrying out some interesting experiments that are hopefully the milestones of dementia research.
-In my spare time, I love writing novels and playing tennis, ping pong, badminton and bowling.
+I have been a student representative in Department of Brain Sciences in my Years 2 and 3, contributing to the organisation of social events within the department, as well as reporting on common problems for students.
+I've really enjoyed the feeling of becoming an early-stage scientist, carrying out some interesting wet lab experiments that are hopefully milestones of dementia research.
+I am currently writing thesis and looking for postdoc positions in the field of brain sciences.

 Characterisation of the cellular phenotypes, functions and interactions in the brain is key to our understanding of neurodegenerative diseases.
 Alzheimer’s Disease (AD) is the most common type of late-life dementia.
-Glial activation, Aβ deposition, neuronal death and synaptic loss are four hallmarks of AD.
+Amyloid-β (Aβ) deposition, tau pathology, glial activation and neurodegeneration are four hallmarks of AD.
 Cellular homeostasis in the CNS is regulated and maintained in part by microglia and astrocytes.
-Activated microglia undergo polarization and become pro-inflammatory or anti-inflammatory.
-Astrocytes are important regulators of CNS homeostasis, metabolism and synaptic transmission, functionally integrated with microglia, and likely play central pathological roles in chronic neurodegeneration disease as AD.
 However, although Aβ deposits are surrounded by activated microglia and astrocytes in AD, it remains uncertain whether this is a consequence of the Aβ plaques or whether they contribute to their genesis.
 The relation of these two pathological elements to neurodegeneration also remains surprisingly unclear.
-My research interest is focused on early stage AD, and my project is based on the AppNL-G-F mouse, a triple knock-in mouse model which avoids the artefact caused by transfecting too many APP gene copies.
+My research interest is focused on early stage AD, and my project is based on the AppNL-G-Fmouse, a triple knock-in mouse model which avoids the artefact caused by transfecting too many APP gene copies.
 Apphu mouse has been used as a novel control with humanized APP genes, which is compared with wildtype mouse.

 Huang D, Wang Y, Tang J, et al. Molecular mechanisms of suppressor of fused in regulating the hedgehog signalling pathway.
 Oncology letters, 2018.
 15(5): p.
 6077-6086.